Camponotus socius: Biology

 C. socius exclusively prefers areas with well draining sandy soils with partial or extensive shade coverage to live in, such as in xeric sandhill habitats for which they're named after.
 The nests are typically around 60 cm deep with lobed chamber networks that are gradually enlarged over time as the colony grows.
 Numerous satellite nests are constructed and occupied by a single colony which the workers actively move to and from.
 The nests themselves are inconspicuous as they're usually hidden within the vegetation of the forest floor, with the entrance of the nests presenting as simple holes on the ground.
-Excavating workers take great care to carry material far from the nest to avoid any mound building, with the tumuli deposited in a fan shape a couple centimeters away from the entrance.
+Excavating workers put great effort into carrying material far from the nest to avoid any mound building, with the refuse deposited irregularly a couple centimeters away from the entrance.

 These ants retreat to their nests during the hottest hours of the day, and are otherwise primarily active in the early morning and late evening hours where foraging and nest maintenance work is carried out by the workers.
 The entrance of the nests are left open throughout the day with little to no activity through the afternoon after the colony has retreated.
 Diurnal activity may also continue longer through the day in colonies located in more heavily shaded areas or during prolonged cloudy weather.
 Like other carpenter ants, C. socius is an omnivorous opportunist where the workers will readily prey or scavenge upon arthropods or forage on native shrubs for honeydew excreted by sap-sucking hemipterans.
 Workers may also be seen feeding on lizard or bird faeces for the urea content.
 Typical of large carpenter ants in North America, C. socius experiences a period of diapause which may extend for as long as 2 - 3 months in the northernmost extent of their range.

 Populations appear to be locally abundant in undisturbed areas of suitable habitat.
 Within Florida they are most commonly found in remaining longleaf pine sandhill or xeric hammock habitat, with an apparent preference for the latter as populations appear most dense in upland forests dominated by oaks.
 The nests are typically located at the tree line of these dense forests in semi-open areas.
 Colonies may also sometimes be seen in particularly dense fields of Scrub Palmetto.
 C. socius appears to be absent in most areas near or close to human habitation and as a result are seldom seen for an ant of their size, however colonies may continue to persist in recently developed areas.
 Despite being carpenter ants, these innocuous natives are not a threat to homes as they chiefly nest in sandy soils.